 The best idea is to read through the most recent reviews (all of them, not just the negative ones) and see if a pattern emerges.
 Quite a few might say they pick the phone up quickly while others might mention that although the replacement parts were issued straight away, they took forever to arrive.
 If you are happy to go the extra mile, you can even give them a call yourself and chat with a sales person in the team.
 Who knows, you might end up getting a discount for your efforts...

 5. Materials and technology used

-Most multi gyms have a solid metal frame and use a pulley system with a weight stack a handle on one end and a weight stack on the other.
+Most multi-gyms have a solid metal frame and use a pulley system with a weight stack handle on one end and a weight stack on the other.
 That said, make sure you read through the specification sheet carefully and check the deets about all the parts, not just the main ones.

-As for technology, as well as the classic pulley/weight stack setup, you can find multi gyms that use a system to apply resistance, notably the Bowflex Xtreme 2 SE Home Gym which uses a quieter Power Rod system.
-This might be a better option when the multi gym is placed in a multiple occupancy household.
+As for technology, as well as the classic pulley/weight stack setup, you can find multi gyms that use a system to apply resistance, notably the Bowflex Xtreme 2 SE Home Gym, which uses a quieter Power Rod system.
+This might be a better option when the multi gym is placed in a multiple occupancy households.

-Multi gyms might look alike to the untrained eye but as a matter of fact, they can be very different from each other.
+Multi gyms might look similar to the untrained eye, but as a matter of fact, they can be very different from each other.
 You will be able to perform more exercises with a home gym that has an integrated leg press than one without, for example.
 Some come with a preacher pad, others with a leg extension unit.
-Most multi gyms include a high pulley with a wide bar for lat pull downs but if there is a cable or triangle handle attachment in the box too, you can perform even more exercises on that high pulley, not just lat pull downs.
+Most multi-gyms include a high pulley with a wide bar for lat pull downs, but if there is a cable or triangle handle attachment in the box, too, you can perform even more exercises on that high pulley, not just lat pull downs.

 7. Weight stack